-Here's how virtual patching augments an organization's existing security technologies as well as vulnerability and patch management policies:
+Here's how cloud-native virtual patching augments an organization's existing security technologies as well as vulnerability and patch management policies:

-- Buys additional time.
+- Prevents the risk of a successful breach or attack.
+Virtual patching keeps your applications protected until a vendor-supplied patch is released or while the patch is being tested and applied. - Buys additional time.
 Virtual patching gives security teams the time needed to assess the vulnerability and test and apply the necessary and permanent patches.
 For in-house applications, virtual patching provides time for developers and programmers to fix flaws in their code. - Avoids unnecessary downtime.
 Virtual patching provides enterprises more freedom to enforce their patch management policies on their own schedule.
 This mitigates the potential revenue loss caused by unplanned or superfluous disruptions in business operations. - Improves regulatory compliance.
 Virtual patching helps organizations meet timeliness requirements, such as those imposed by the EU General Data Protection Regulation (GDPR) and Payment Card Industry (PCI). - Provides an additional layer of security.
-Virtual patching provides security controls to components in the IT infrastructures for which patches are no longer issued (e.g., legacy systems and end-of-support OSs like Windows Server 2008) or are prohibitively costly to patch. - Provides flexibility.
+Virtual patching provides security controls to components in the IT infrastructures for which patches are no longer issued (e.g., legacy systems and end-of-support OSs like Windows Server 2008) or are prohibitively costly to patch. - · Provides flexibility.
 Virtual patching reduces the need to roll out workarounds or emergency patches.
-It eases the task, for instance, of gauging specific points in the network that require patching (or if a patch needs to be applied to all systems).
+It eases the task, for instance, of gauging specific points in the network that require patching (or if a patch needs to be applied to all systems). - · Customer-wide protection.
+With cloud-native virtual patching, IT teams don't need to worry about maintaining the patching system itself.
+Cloud-native systems streamline the patching process allowing all their customers to be protected.
+Learn how virtual patching works and how it helps mitigate security and organizational risks in the infographic, "How Virtual Patching Helps Protect Enterprises."